Karmabunny/sprout3/UPGRADE.md

 Modules are expected to reside in the `src/modules/` folder of the application.

 External modules, those being provided by a Composer dependency are theoretically possible but not yet supported.

-In order to discover and register these modules a new `Module` class of sort form would need to exist in order to leverage path discovery of the Composer autoload.
+A few options:

+- Manually registering module paths or namespaces
+- Discovering namespaces using a `Module` class as an anchor for the autoloader
+- Adding the module `sprout_load.php` to the package's `autoload.files[]`

 ### Security